Ariful-Haque/cka/namespace.md

 **To create a pod in another name space**

- - add namespace under metadata section. line this
+ - add namespace under metadata section. like this

  apiVersion: